 Finding explosives or munitions

 It takes a long time for the bomb squad to arrive.
-I cannot wait for it there on the spot!
+I cannot wait for it there on site!

-Reporting of a bomb finding involves a lot of hassle and maybe even punishment!
+Reporting a bomb finding involves a lot of hassle and maybe even punishment!

 The voluntary assignment of explosive substances does not entail excessive obligations on the finder.
-Reporting of the finding is essential for the elimination of danger and is a legal obligation of the citizen.
-The voluntary assignment of explosive substances does not take place only within a campaign but year-round.
+Reporting the finding is essential for the elimination of danger and is a legal obligation of the citizen.
+Voluntarily handing over explosive substances does not take place only within a campaign, but all year round.

 I suspect that this may be a dangerous item, but I am not sure.
-Just to be on the safe side, I will rather not report - maybe I will be punished if the object is not explosive!
+Just to be on the safe side, I would rather not report it – maybe I will be punished if the object is not explosive!

-The explosive devices are very different in size, shape, and appearance.
-The bomb squad does not expect the caller to identify the danger independently; this is the task of the EOD group.
+Explosive devices are very different in size, shape, and appearance.
+The bomb squad does not expect the caller to identify the danger independently; this is the task of the EOD squad.
 If the object is not explosive, no punishment will follow for the caller.

-Rusty and deformed explosives are not so dangerous because they are old or they no longer work
+Rusty and deformed explosives are not as dangerous because they are old or no longer work.

-A lot depends on the construction of the explosive, but in general, the reality is the opposite.
-The more deformed and rusty the explosive is the more dangerous it is.
+A lot depends on the construction of the explosive, but in general, the opposite is true.
+The more deformed and rusty the explosive, the more dangerous it is.
 The sensitive explosive inside the trigger mechanism is in the same working order and dangerous even now, decades later.
 Although the trigger mechanism may no longer be operational, the friction caused by the smallest piece of soil or rust may still trigger it.